jonathanSimonney/pfeBack/README.md

     }
 }
 ```
 ).
-There is currently no error message sent back in case something is wrong.
+In case something is wrong, you'll get a 403 error, along with an array of error (encoded
+in json).
+Otherwhise, you'll get a 200 answer with the created user in json.
 #### map
 ##### interest points

-On `/api/map/interestPoints/:lat/:lng` you'll get interest points in a radius of 200km
+On `/api/map/interest_points/:lat/:lng` you'll get interest points in a radius of 200km
 around the latitude and longitude specified.

-On `/api/map/interestPoints/icons` you'll get a list of the interestPointIcons.
+On `/api/map/interest_points/icons` you'll get a list of the interestPointIcons.

 #### position (not yet implemented)
 On `/api/map/position/add/:lat/:lng/:token` you'll add your current position